 No Tools

-I think that this objection is an easy one to overcome.
-As an organization, if you take on training and skill building that is going to require an investment in tools that improve the effectiveness and efficiency of your employees, then you might as well just go ahead buy the tools.
+As an organization, taking in training and skill building sessions will require an investment in tools that improve the effectiveness and efficiency of your employees, then you might as well just go ahead buy the tools.
 Buy the tools up front before the training.
 Actions do speak louder than words.

-In this case nothing shows commitment to employees like seeing something concrete has been done before the class.
+Nothing shows commitment to employees like seeing something concrete has been done before the class – and besides, communicating and staying onboard with an upcoming training is an excellent way to cement the team’s commitment as well.
 Tools that have been purchased up front are available for use both in the class and upon return to the shop floor, and shows a commitment much greater than words alone.

-“No time” and “They won’t let me,” are typical responses along with the No being circled for “Did you have clear understanding of the course objectives before attending this session?”
+“No time” and “They won’t let me” are typical responses along with the “No” being circled for “Did you have a clear understanding of the course objectives before attending this session?”

 Typically training classes are just one of many tools used to get an organization to where it needs to be, and effectively communicating how a class fits into where the organization is going can be used to set the expectations of using the skills learned in class in our day to day work.